Drop It And Drive

 Get the Facts

-- From 2012 through 2016, more than 8,400 crashes occurred in which some form of driver distraction involving a cellphone was cited by police.
-Fifty-eight of them were fatal.
+- In Illinois, from 2013 through 2017, nearly 11,800 crashes occurred in which some form of driver distraction involving a cellphone was cited by police.
+These crashes resulted in 79 fatalities.
 (Illinois Department of Transportation)

 - About 1.3 million crashes nationwide – or 23 percent of the annual total – involve drivers using cellphones.
 (National Safety Council)